 As you ride the currents of your day-to-day work — entering in and out of conversations with your team and with customers — or with your family and friends as your navigate your way through the world?

-https://www.youtube.com/watch?v=n1j4V2Y8DfQ Trust can only be built by genuine human connections.
-Rich Sheridan Rich Sheridan's closing keynote at PNSQC 2017 hit home in many ways.
+Rich Sheridan’s closing keynote at PNSQC 2017 hit home in many ways.
 I loved hearing examples of his time-tested ideas for creating joyful workplaces at Menlo Innovations.
 You can learn much more is his book Joy, Inc. – How We Built A Workplace People Love.

 This path is before me, whether chosen by the universe or because I’ve listened and cared deeply.
 Craft first, then connection, and then grace.